DrJLabs/better-auth-central/README.md

 curl -fsS "$BETTER_AUTH_URL/.well-known/oauth-protected-resource" | jq
 ```

 These responses must include a `registration_endpoint`, `jwks_uri`, and the resource metadata required by MCP clients.
-If `registration_endpoint` is missing, confirm `allowDynamicClientRegistration` remains enabled in `src/auth.ts`.
+If `registration_endpoint` is missing, confirm `OIDC_DYNAMIC_REGISTRATION=true` is set (dynamic registration is disabled by default for production safety).

 You can run the automated smoke check locally once the server is running: